roldanjr/guidelines/README.md

 Naming things is often seen as one of the harder things in programming.
 That's why we've established some high level guidelines for naming classes.

 #### CONTROLLERS
-Generally controllers are named by the plural form of their corresponding resource and a `Controller` suffix.
+- Generally controllers are named by the plural form of their corresponding resource and a `Controller` suffix.
 This is to avoid naming collisions with models that are often equally named.

         e.g. `UsersController` or `EventDaysController`

-When writing non-resourceful controllers you might come across invokable controllers that perform a single action.
+- When writing non-resourceful controllers you might come across invokable controllers that perform a single action.
 These can be named by the action they perform again suffixed by Controller.

         e.g. `PerformCleanupController`

+- Controllers that control a resource must use the plural resource name.
+    ```
+    class PostsController
+    {
+        // ...
+    }
+    ```

+- **DO NOT** put logical codes on controllers, use single action classes instead.
+- Keep codes on controller skinny.
+- Use a separate controller folder for Ajax and Api.
+- Use Composer for global variables rather than inserting/attaching it to on every controller’s return view.
+- You may also refer [here](#follow-laravel-naming-conventions).

 #### RESOURCES (AND TRANSFORMERS)
 Both Eloquent resources and Fractal transformers are plural resources suffixed with `Resource` or `Transformer` accordingly.
 This is to avoid naming collisions with models.